pentaphobe/cli-core/README.md

 # CLI Core

-A common starting point for a suite of CLI tools oriented around React development
+A common starting point for a suite of CLI tools oriented around generating React development environments